 Innovative working methods have been applied in order to "think outside of the box".
 From November 2013 to January 2014, an "open consultation" process was held, which resulted in some 120 contributions from across Europe on many different issues.
 A special drafting group has been created composed of national experts and eminent legal personalities such as the former Court President, Sir Nicolas Bratza, and the former Council of Europe Commissioner for Human Rights, Alvaro Gil-Robles.
 The European Network of Human Rights Institutions (ENHRI) and civil society representatives (with observer status) have actively contributed to the work of the drafting group, as well as to a series of events organised in connection with issues addressed in the report.
-In early April 2014, the CDDH took part in a conference organised by the PluriCourts academic network in Oslo; the President of the ENHRI (Mr Alan Miller) contributed significantly to the conference with his speech entitled, "The Court in the year 2030 - Accountability and authority".
+In early April 2014, the CDDH took part in a conference organised by the PluriCourts academic network in Oslo; the President of the ENHRI (Mr. Alan Miller) contributed significantly to the conference of the ENHRI (Mr Alan Miller) contributed significantly to the conference with his speech entitled, "The Court in the year 2030 - Accountability and authority".